randika/aws-cloudformation-templates/experimental/README.md

 Experimental templates
 ===
-may be removed from core instead of becoming stable core templates
+These templates may be removed from core instead of becoming stable core templates.